 In a meta-analysis published on 19 May 2021, researchers examined results from 532 patients in three separate studies.
-There appeared to be a statistically lower ICU requirement in those who received vitamin D supplementation compared to those that didn’t.
+There appeared to be a statistically lower ICU requirement in those who received vitamin D supplementation compared to those who didn’t.

 In one more meta-analysis published on 23 September 2021, the researchers examined 21 studies that were found to be relevant to the relationship between vitamin D and COVID-19 infection/outcomes.
 This included 205,869 total patients.
 I would consider this to be the most robust of the meta-analyses and systematic reviews that I have examined.

 - Individuals with low serum vitamin D levels were 1.64X more likely to contract COVID-19.

 - The researchers found that people with serum 25(OH)D levels below 20 ng/mL or 50 nmol/L were 2.42X more likely to have severe COVID-19.

 - However, the researchers found that low vitamin D levels did not affect COVID-19 mortality.

 So what are our takeaways from all of this data?